-Since the entry into application of the Eurojust Regulation on 12 December 2019 and pursuant to the Treaty, the Commission is responsible, on behalf of the Union, for negotiating international agreements with third countries for the cooperation and exchange of personal data with Eurojust.
+Since the entry into application of the Eurojust Regulation on 12 December 2019 and pursuant to the Treaties, the Commission is responsible, on behalf of the Union, for negotiating international agreements with third countries for the cooperation and exchange of personal data with Eurojust.
 In so far as necessary for the performance of its tasks, in line with Chapter V of the Eurojust Regulation, Eurojust may establish and maintain cooperative relations with external partners through working arrangements.
 However, these cannot by themselves be a legal basis for the exchange of personal data.

-In order to strengthen the judicial cooperation between Eurojust and selected third countries, the Commission adopted a Recommendation for a Council Decision authorising the opening of negotiations for Agreements between the European Union and Algeria, Armenia, Bosnia and Herzegovina, Egypt, Israel, Jordan, Lebanon, Morocco, Tunisia and Turkey on cooperation between the European Union Agency for Criminal Justice Cooperation (Eurojust) and the competent authorities for judicial cooperation in criminal matters of those third States.2
+In order to strengthen the judicial cooperation between Eurojust and selected third countries, the Commission adopted a Recommendation for a Council Decision authorising the opening of negotiations for Agreements between the European Union and Algeria, Armenia, Bosnia and Herzegovina, Egypt, Israel, Jordan, Lebanon, Morocco, Tunisia and Turkey on cooperation between the European Union Agency for Criminal Justice Cooperation (Eurojust) and the competent authorities for judicial cooperation in criminal matters of those third States3.

-The Council granted that authorisation on 1 March 2021, adding also Argentina, Brazil and Colombia to the list, and adopted a set of negotiating directives and appointed a special committee to assist it in this task.3
+The Council granted that authorisation on 1 March 2021 and adopted a set of negotiating directives and appointed a special committee to assist the Council in this task4.

-Negotiations with Armenia began in April 2022.
-After the third and last round of negotiations, which was held in June 2022, the negotiators reached a preliminary agreement in October 2022.
-Following internal consultations on both sides, including the improvement of quality of drafting, the chief negotiators initialled the draft text of the Agreement on [xx.xx.xxxx].
+Negotiations with Lebanon began in December 2022.
+After the second and last round of negotiations, which was held in July 2023, the negotiators reached a preliminary agreement on 11 October 2023.
+The chief negotiators initialled the draft text of the Agreement on [xx.xx.xxxx].

-• Consistency with existing policy provisions in the policy area
+Consistency with existing policy provisions in the policy area